The Dual Throne

 Anyone not within the cadre of the Khans or in the military are considered equal.
 Gender disparity and class distinction are foreign concepts to the Gibilese, all able bodies are viewed as important commodities that are to be respected.
 In times of war, the men are the only ones included in front-line fighting, though this is largely because they are far more expendable than women of child-bearing age.
 During wartime, the women are expected to raise the next generation and form the defensive garrison of cities, villages, and other settlements.

-The reluctance to place women on the front-lines has less to do with any kind of misogyny and more to do with the accepted view that men are expendable.
-In fact, “Khan” is considered a gender-neutral title: many women throughout the Khanate’s history have worn the venerated mantle.
+“Khan” is considered a gender-neutral title: many women throughout the Khanate’s history have worn the venerated mantle.

-Likewise, a recognizable class-system beyond “Military” and “Civilian” does not seem to exist.
+Interestingly, a recognizable class-system beyond “Military” and “Civilian” does not seem to exist.